adityakamath/adityakamath.github.io/_posts/2021-10-03-first-behavior-tree.md

 [![AKROS: Following a sequence using Behavior Trees](https://adityakamath.github.io/assets/img/akros_bt_video_ss.png)](https://www.youtube.com/watch?v=_udEX6V8Utg "AKROS: Following a sequence using Behavior Trees")

 For my next steps, I'm excited to learn about designing robot behaviors even further, especially in the ROS context.
 While Sebastian in his blog mentions [py_trees](https://github.com/splintered-reality/py_trees) and [py_trees_ros](https://github.com/splintered-reality/py_trees_ros), I haven't been able to install/run them correctly on the Raspberry Pi.
 The terminology used also seems quite different to the BehaviorTree.cpp implementation, and from the looks of it, there seems to be more support/development focused towards ROS2.
 For now, I am sufficiently happy with BehaviorTree.cpp and since its being supported in ROS2 as well, I don't see a reason to stop using it or switching over to Python (also a programming language I'm not entirely fluent in).
+So, for my next challenge - I currenly have a node with nested if conditions to switch between different modes (manual, autonomous, assisted teleop) and it would be great to try and design it using state machines or behavior trees.
 I also want to explore how FSMs are implemented in ROS and from a brief survey, [FlexBE](http://wiki.ros.org/flexbe) looks like the way to start.
-I currenly have a node with nested if conditions to switch between different modes (manual, autonomous, assisted teleop) and it would be great to try and design it using state machines...